agsb/immu/README.md

 # immu

-An implementation of Forth with a dictionary made up of machine-independent vocabularies.
-Only those relating to bios, system, drives and primitives depend on the machine.
+An proposta de implementation of Forth with a extended indirect thread code.
+All dictionary made up of machine independent vocabularies.
+Only vocabularies those related to systems, drives and primitives depends on the machine